aimasters2026-deployment/Genesis-one-/README.md

   </a>

   <h3>
-    A high-performance AI application designed to [Briefly describe what your app does, e.g., "automate data extraction" or "generate creative marketing copy"].
+    A high-performance AI application designed for [voice-driven AI art application**.
+The application will function as a virtual canvas, allowing users to create and manipulate images using voice commands.].
   </h3>

   <p>